davidxia3/PredictabilityCompetitiveness/results/results_documentation.md

     - {league}_bradley_terry_predictions.csv has the gamewise probabilistic predictions for all games
     - bradley_terry_half_full_brier.csv contains Bradley-Terry based Brier score of all leagues based on second half only and full season

-### resuls/elo/
+### resuls/fivethirtyeight_elo/
-- results/elo/elo_half_full_brier.csv contains second half only and full season Brier scores for each of the four league based on Elo predictions
+- results/fivethirtyeight_elo/fivethirtyeight_elo_half_full_brier.csv contains second half only and full season Brier scores for each of the four league based on FiveThirtyEight Elo predictions

 ### results/moneyline/
 - Folder that contains results of moneyline based probabilistic predictions for the four leagues
-    - results/moneyline/modelwise/
+    - results/moneyline/brier/
-        - Folder that contains a file for each of the four leagues that has the Brier score of moneyline based and baseline prediction models (and Elo model for NFL)
+        - Folder that contains a file for each of the four leagues that has the Brier score of moneyline based and baseline prediction models (and FivethirtyEight Elo model for NFL)
     - results/moneyline/seasonal/
         - Folder that contains a file for each of the four leagues that has the seasonal Brier score, log loss, AUC, and three different Brier skill loss scores by season
             - brier_skill_loss_50_50 (baseline is 50/50 coinflip model)